Miss Belvedere: Burial (1957)

 As part of the city of Tulsa's "Tulsarama" Golden Jubilee Week festivities celebrating Oklahoma's 50th year of statehood, it was decided to bury, in an underground vault, a new desert gold and sand dune white two-tone 1957 Plymouth Belvedere sport coupe.
 Also, along with the unnamed vehicle, other contemporary items were placed inside the vault as a time capsule for the people of the year 2007.
 It was felt that these items, when the vault was opened in 2007, would help acquaint future generations with life in 1957.
 When asked why the 1957 Plymouth Belvedere was chosen, event chairman Lewis Roberts Sr. was quoted that the car represented "an advanced product of American industrial ingenuity with the kind of lasting appeal that will still be in style 50 years from now."
 The car was donated by Plymouth Motors and a group of Plymouth car dealers from the Tulsa area.
 Ultimately, the car was intended to be a prize awarded upon the vehicle's unearthing for the individual, or their descendant, who came nearest to guessing Tulsa's population in 2007.
 An additional prize of the value of a savings account, started with a $100.00 deposit in 1957, would also be awarded to the winner of the car.
-The contest was advertised with the slogan “Suddenly It’s 2,007” which was a variation of the 1957 Plymouth advertising campaign “Suddenly, it’s 1960 ...”.
-A second matching Plymouth Belvedere had been awarded, in a separate contest, a few days prior to Miss Belvederes burial in the vault.
+The contest was advertised with the slogan "Suddenly It's 2007” which was a variation of the 1957 Plymouth advertising campaign "Suddenly, it's 1960 ...".
+A matching automobile had been awarded in a separate contest a few days prior.